GDS Holdings Limited (GDS) produces promising results

-As of Monday, GDS Holdings Limited’s (NASDAQ:GDS) stock closed at $15.13, down from $15.96 the previous day.
-While GDS Holdings Limited has underperformed by -5.20%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, GDS fell by -74.70%, with highs and lows ranging from $65.84 to $15.56, whereas the simple moving average fell by -53.77% in the last 200 days.
+GDS Holdings Limited (NASDAQ:GDS) marked $15.41 per share on Monday, up from a previous closing price of $14.17.
+While GDS Holdings Limited has overperformed by 8.75%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, GDS fell by -73.45%, with highs and lows ranging from $65.84 to $13.64, whereas the simple moving average fell by -51.78% in the last 200 days.

 Sponsored